 Another thing to consider is the annual fee that you are charged for having a credit card.
-Instead, you should look for a credit card without an annual fee.
+It often makes sense to look for a credit card without an annual fee.
 With so many credit cards on the market now, there’s no reason to pay an annual fee.

 If you pay off your balance in full each month, then a cashback or a rewards credit card may be a wise choice.
 Some people earn hundreds or even thousands of dollars a year in credit card rewards, not to mention free flights or hotel stays.
-Though it's important to read the fine print on your rewards card to be sure that you can use the reward you are trying to earn.
+It's important to read the fine print on your rewards card to be sure that you can use the rewards you are trying to earn.

 Why Do Banks Offer Rewards Credit Cards?

 Reward credit cards are used to encourage people to put money on their credit cards to earn rewards.
 But remember that when people make purchases with credit cards, they tend to overspend—and reward credit cards are one of the best ways that credit card companies have to encourage people to keep spending money on their credit cards.

 Make the Most of a Rewards Card

 First and foremost, you need to pay off any consumer debt before even considering opening a reward-based credit card.
 Get on a budget and stop using your credit card completely.
 This practice will help you develop the self-control and budgeting know-how to prevent credit cards from becoming a problem in the future.
 A debt payment plan will also help you pay off your debt more quickly and save on interest.

 If you find yourself carrying a balance on your credit card, you should stop using your credit cards for the rewards.
 You may want to cancel it once you have paid it off if you know that you will have a difficult time using the credit card wisely.
 You may want to look for a new rewards card if you are paying an annual fee on the card.